linhquachsw/netcore3.1-odata-api/README.md

-# ODataHeroes - ASP.NET Core OData Boilerplate
+# ASP.NET Core OData Boilerplate

-ODataHeroes is a boilerplate solution, built to demonstrate OData API implementation in an ASP.NET Core (.NET Core 3.1) API
+This is a boilerplate solution, built to demonstrate OData API implementation in an ASP.NET Core (.NET Core 3.1) API

 # What is OData?